The constant coefficient in precise Laplace asymptotics for gPAM: Wiener chaos decomposition of the Hessian

-In order to prove the proposition, we need three auxiliary lemmas set in the regularity structures framework for gPAM, see~\cite[Sec.~$3$]{cfg} and~\cite[App.~A]{friz_klose_arxiv} for details.
+\end{proposition} Note that the LHS without the expectation is nothing but the second Malliavin derivative~$\nabla_k^2 \hat{Q}_\sh$ of~$\hat{Q}_\sh$ in the direction~$k \in \CH$.
+In order to prove the proposition, we need three auxiliary lemmas set in the regularity structures framework for gPAM, see~\cite[Sec.~$3$]{cfg} and~\cite[App.~A]{friz_klose_22} for details.
 However, beside~$\<cm>$ representing~$\sh$, we need another CM symbol~$\<cm2>$ representing~$k$.
 This is made precise in App.~\ref{app:rs_extended} below which also contains the definition of the corresponding~\emph{vector extension operator}~$E_{(\sh,k)}$.

 \begin{lemma} Let~$\bz \in \MM$.
 For~$\gamma > 1$ and~$\eta = 1-\kappa$ as before, the fixed-point equation\footnote{By~$\DD^{\gamma,\eta}$, we denote the space of~\emph{singular modelled distributions} as introduced in~\cite[Def.~$6.2$]{hairer_rs}.}